tatumumi/tatumumi.github.io/essays/coding_standards.md

 ## Why Have Coding Standards?

 Have you ever looked over a colleague's or a peer's code and been completely disoriented because their work was not organized like yours?
+Maybe they didn't use enough spaces between sections of their code and you can't read it easily.
+Or possibly they didn't indent their lines of code correctly and you can't identify where their functions or statements end.
 This is why having and following coding standards is important.
+They specifically help with:

+- a uniform appearance to codes
+- readability and maintainability
+- code reuse
+- efficiency
+- etc.

-Coding Standards provide us with guidelines and techniques to write code, making it more readable and efficient.
-So when you look over someone else's, or even your own, work you feel confident in what you're reading.
+So when you look over someone else's, or even your own, code you feel confident in what you're reading.

 ## Working with Coding Standards in IntelliJ
 <img width="200px" class="text-center p-4" align="left" src="../img/Screen Shot 2023-09-18 at 7.07.43 PM.png">